|

 Dynamically create a Lua object that represents the C object.

-The dynamically created object will have two functions that can be called.
+The dynamically created object will have two callable functions.

-The "fast" and "slow" methods increment a counter when called and return the number of times the function has been called.
-The "fast" function returns immediately and the "slow" function takes 5 seconds to execute.
-The slow function is therefore designed such that it releases the global mutex while processing, enabling other threads in the server to execute.
+The "fast" and "slow" methods each increment a counter when called and return the number of times that method has been called.
+The "fast" function returns immediately, while the "slow" function takes 5 seconds to execute.
+The "slow" function therefore releases the global mutex while processing, enabling other threads in the server to execute.

-Lua can return multiple values so both the "fast" and "slow" functions return its own counter and the counter for the other function.
+Lua can return multiple values so both the "fast" and "slow" functions return their own counter and the counter for the other function.

 We must start by creating a C function that registers our Lua2C table.